adplt/my-test-2/weight/README.md

 `main.go` is an index of the project.

 `.env.example` is the property for `.env` file.
-All configuration using `.env`.
-In this file, there is 3 major env in one file (dev, test, and prod).
+All configuration using `.env` file.
+In this file, there are 3 major environtment in one file (dev, test, and prod).
 For set which env do you use, run this one for the first time: ``

 ## Mac